mongodb/docs/source/includes/list-table-datadog-metrics.rst

          new pings come in.
 The {+atlas-ui+} reports these nodes as down, but Datadog reports them as healthy and the status gets older.
+       - If Datadog experiences an outage or slowdown in metrics ingestion, this metric may report incorrectly and produce a false positive result.

        .. important::